 Many people are concerned about getting or giving herpes to another, especially since herpes has no cure.
 They also are worried since herpes may be spread when a person has no symptoms.

 Blood tests for herpes simplex virus type 2 (HSV-2), the most common cause of genital herpes, are available.
 These blood tests can be used when someone is concerned about having been exposed to herpes, but has no visible symptoms.
 However, they vary in accuracy.
-For more details about herpes testing, including some specific recommended tests, look at the American Social Health Association's (ASHA) Herpes Resource Center web site.
+For more details about herpes testing, including some specific recommended tests, look at the American Sexual Health Association's (ASHA) Herpes Resource Center web site.